 Results: Higher endorsement of positive beliefs about worry were associated with higher levels of “personal standards perfectionism”.
 Higher endorsement of positive beliefs about worry, need to control thoughts, worry and rumination were associated with higher levels of “concern over mistakes perfectionism”.

-Conclusions Among patients with EDs, perfectionism appears to be associated with the endorsement on dysfunctional metacognitive beliefs, worry, and rumination.
+Conclusions Among patients with EDs, perfectionism appears to be associated with the endorsement of dysfunctional metacognitive beliefs, worry, and rumination.
 Dysfunctional metacognitive beliefs and repetitive negative thinking could be suitable therapeutic targets to reduce the levels of perfectionism among patients with EDs.

 Keywords: metacognitive beliefs; worry; rumination; anger rumination; perfectionism; eating disorder